Sakura Laurel: 1996: five-year-old season

 A withdrawal from Takarazuka Kinen after that race was surely in the books as the owner did not want to push him too much with congested schedule.
 The rest of the calendar decided by only participated in another three races - Sankei Sho All Comers, Tenno Sho (Autumn) and Arima Kinen.
 In September, Sakura Laurel ran excellently in the Sankei Sho All Comers.
 He started well in the middle and broke away on the inside and extending the lead from all runners including Mayano Top Gun to win the race.
 His excellent form giving confidence for the owners in the next race, Tenno Sho Autumn.
 In this race, he got off to a slow start.
 Although he made some pushes from the outside in the straight, he was unable to secure a clear path at the crucial moment.
 After moving to the inside, he made some progress, but was more than half a length behind the leading Bubble Gum Fellow, finishing third.
 Sakai thought Yokoyama rushed the opening and Yokoyama agreed that he rode the horse badly that day.

-Following the plan, Sakura Laurel next race will be the Arima Kinen on December 22.
+Following the plan, Sakura Laurel next race would be the Arima Kinen on December 22.
 This race ceremoniously generated the highest sales in history with a whopping total of 87,510,424,000 yen, which later became a Guinness World Record for single-race sales.
 In the race, he started from sixth position and like usual, chasing in the middle pack.
 He managed to find a path outside around Marvelous Sunday as he passed the final corner.
 In the final straight, it was a three horse battle between Mayano Top Gun, Marvelous Sunday and Sakura Laurel in which Sakura Laurel ran alone from the outside and surged forward to win the Arima Kinen.
 This is the first win in Arima Kinen for all parties involved (Yokoyama, Sakai and Sakura Commerce).
 A fantastic season by Sakura Laurel with four wins out of five races including two G1 wins earned him Japanese Horse of the Year and also JRA Award for Best Older Male Horse.
 He was voted unanimously on the older horse award.